VijaysinghPuwar/Automating-InfoSec/Lab3_Host_Hardening/ReadMe.md

 # Lab 3 – Managing and Hardening Hosts

-This repository contains the work for **Lab 3** of *CYB 631: Automating Information Security with Python and Shell Scripting* at Pace University.
-The lab focused on **Windows host hardening** using PowerShell, covering directory services, registry, WMI/CIM, and firewall configuration through both manual and automated methods.
+This lab focused on **Windows host hardening** using PowerShell, covering directory services, registry, WMI/CIM, and firewall configuration through both manual and automated methods.

----

-## 📘 Course Information
-- **Course:** CYB 631 – Automating Information Security with Python and Shell Scripting
-- **Instructor:** Prof. Alex Tsekhansky
-- **Student:** Vijaysingh Puwar
-- **Date:** September 2025

 ---